 For PERS, GASB Statement No. 67 includes a specific requirement for the discount rate that is used for the purpose of the measurement of the Total Pension Liability.
 This rate considers the ability of the System to meet benefit obligations in the future.
 To make this determination, employer contributions, employee contributions, benefit payments, expenses and investment returns are projected into the future.
 The current employer and employee fixed rate contributions are assumed to be made in each future year.
-The Plan Net Position (assets) in future years can then be determined and compared to its obligation to make benefit payments, which is the case for the PERS plan, the use of a municipal bond rate is required.
+The Plan Net Position (assets) in future years can then be determined and compared to its obligation to make benefit payments in those years.
+In years where assets are not projected to be sufficient to meet benefit payments, which is the case for the PERS plan, the use of a municipal bond rate is required.